guibranco/CrispyWaffle/docs/user-guide/commands.md

 ### Returning a class as a result

-In this example, the command has some properties and the handler will give a result:
+In this example, the command has some properties, and the handler will give the result:

 ```cs
 // The command class.